Dental Implants Lakewood

 Initial Dental Implant Consultation

 In most cases, if you have missing teeth and good oral health, you are a candidate for dental implants, but you must undergo a consultation process.
-Dr. Vinnie performs a visual examination and takes diagnostic images, including a CT scan.
-This allows him to assess your oral structures to ensure you are a candidate for the treatment.
+Our dentist performs a visual examination and take diagnostic images, including a CT scan.
+This allows us to assess your oral structures to ensure you are a candidate for the treatment.
 Your medical and lifestyle history are also discussed to look for any factors that may influence the long-term success of your smile.

 Dental Implant Surgery

-Most other dental offices will refer you out for the dental implant surgery, but at Lakewood Complete Dentistry, we can do everything under one roof.
-Dr. Vinnie has the training, tools, and technology to personally perform every step of your dental implant treatment personally.
-In the end, this will save you time, money, and give you the peace of mind of working with the same implant dentist and team from start to finish.
+Most other dental offices will refer you for dental implant surgery, but at Lakewood Complete Dentistry, we can do everything under one roof.
+We have the training, tools, and technology to perform every step of your dental implant treatment.
+In the end, this will save you time and money and give you the peace of mind of working with the same implant dentist and team from start to finish.

-A minor surgical procedure is needed to attach the abutments to the posts, which are connector pieces between the implants and the restorations.
-Your gum tissue is opened to expose the heads of the posts to place the abutments.
+A minor surgical procedure is needed to attach the abutments, which are connector pieces between the implants and the restorations.
+Your gum tissue is opened to expose the heads of the post, allowing us to attach the abutments successfully.
 Your gum tissue heals around them to seal out bacteria while creating a natural-looking appearance.

 Delivery of Dental Implant Restorations

 About 2 weeks after your abutments are placed, it is time for the final phase of your treatment.
 A digital impression of your mouth is used to carefully craft your restorations.
 They are made from all-ceramic material to give you a durable solution that looks natural.
-Your prosthetics are designed to meet your color, size, and shape needs to match the appearance of your real teeth, so no one will tell they are not your own.
+Your prosthetics are designed to match the color, size, and shape of your real teeth, so no one will be able to tell they are not your own.

 Benefits of Dental Implants

 Of course, placing dental implants isn’t the only way to replace teeth.
-Dentures and dental bridges have been around for a very long time and remain popular options for helping people recomplete their smiles.
-However, if you choose dental implants, your new teeth will come with a lot of advantages that you can only enjoy by replacing the roots of the teeth as well as the crowns.
-After we’ve evaluated your mouth during your first consultation, we can go over the benefits of implants and how they can make your life post-tooth loss healthier and happier.
+Dentures and dental bridges have been around for a very long time and remain popular options for helping people recapture their smile.
+However, if you choose dental implants, your new teeth will come with a lot of advantages that you can only enjoy by replacing the roots as well as the crowns.
+After we’ve evaluated your mouth during your first consultation, we can go over the benefits of implants and how they can make your life healthier and happier.

 Day-to-Day Benefits

 Dental implants grant a lot of freedoms that you’ll be able to take advantage of every day.
-Thanks to the unique properties of dental implants, you can enjoy:
+Thanks to their unique properties, you can enjoy:

-• Simple Maintenance: Maintaining traditional dentures often involves specialized products, such as adhesives and cleansing solution.
-Dental implants, on the other hand, can be cared for in much the same way as your natural teeth, making it easy to keep them healthy for life.
+- Simple Maintenance: Maintaining traditional dentures often involves specialized products, such as adhesives and cleansing solutions.
+Dental implants, on the other hand, can be cared for in much of the same way as your natural teeth, making it easy to keep them healthy for life.

-• Unrestricted Diet: Dental implants are almost as strong as the natural teeth, and because of that they allow you to comfortably eat all kinds of foods, including steak and other tough meats.
+- Unrestricted Diet: Dental implants are almost as strong as natural teeth, and because of that, they allow you to comfortably eat all kinds of foods, including steak and other tough meats.

 Health Benefits